 Petty Officer First Class, U.S. Navy SEAL

-Military Friendly has ranked the Carlson School MBA Programs as second best in the nation in the category of graduate schools.
+Military-Friendly® has ranked the Carlson School MBA Programs as the #1 graduate business school in the nation.
 Military Friendly is a division of Victory Media, which for more than a decade has surveyed thousands of institutions and assembled lists that capture best practices in recruitment and retention of military employees, students, and franchisees.
 A full list of ranked schools can be found on its website.